Mikoyan MiG-29: Poland

 Four MiG-29s from 1. elt participated in the Baltic Air Policing mission in 2006, while 41. elt aircraft did so in 2008, 2010 and 2012.
 Polish MiG-29s played the aggressor role in the NATO Tactical Leadership Programme (TLP) joint training program in Albacete in 2011, 2012 and 2013.

 On 18 December 2017, a MiG-29 crash-landed in a forest near the 23rd Air Base while performing a landing approach.
 The pilot did not eject, but survived the crash with minor injuries.
 This was the first crash of a MiG-29 during its nearly three decades long operational history in the Polish Air Force.
 On 6 July 2018, another MiG-29 crashed near Pasłęk, with its pilot dying in an ejection attempt.
 Technical issues are suspected to have played a role in the crash.
 Another crash followed on 4 March 2019.
 This time the pilot ejected and survived.

 On 8 March 2022, Poland announced a willingness to transfer their operational fleet of MiG-29 aircraft to the US via the Ramstein Air Base, in exchange for aircraft of a similar role and operational capability, with the intent of transferring the MiG-29s to Ukraine to use in the 2022 Russian invasion of Ukraine.

-On 16 March 2023, Polish President Andrzej Duda announced that Poland would transfer 4 operational MIG-29s to Ukraine, with the understanding that additional aircraft would be delivered after servicing and preparation.
+On 16 March 2023, Polish President Andrzej Duda announced that Poland would transfer four operational MiG-29s to Ukraine, with the understanding that additional aircraft would be delivered after servicing and preparation.
 Poland is the first NATO country to provide Ukraine with fighter aircraft.

+On 13 April, German Defence Minister Boris Pistorius announced that Germany had approved the transfer of five MiG-29s to Ukraine.
+German approval was necessary because these aircraft belonged to the German Democratic Republic, which were then transferred to Poland in 2004.